 The pumpkins are so photogenic that I always take this opportunity to take a portrait of my kids and these are some of my favorites pics each year.
 So here’s just a little remind to have your kids wear cute clothes and to save dessert as a bribe for sitting still for a short photo session.

-Our first stop is always the freshly pressed apple juice (shown above, top left).
+Our first stop is always the freshly pressed apple juice.
 You can simply grab a plastic bottle to fill and drop change in the Kasse box.
 Or you can pay for the juice in the cafe and then go get your bottle.
 Beware the bees which swarm around any juice, so you have to keep your bottle closed and cups covered.
-The above photo also shows bins of flavored pumpkin seeds with free samples.
-Oooooo, these are good, especially the chocolate and cinnamon ones.
-Make sure to try some of these.
+You can see one of my simple lunches: apple juice, pumpkin soup, pumpkin bread and pumpkin berliner donut – super yum!

-In Sept 2013, we picked blueberries, which was fantastic!
-It was the easiest fruit to pick for kids.
+Blueberry picking has been our favorite because it was the easiest fruit to pick for kids.
 Most other fruit (like cherries and raspberries) is often too high on the trees for kids to reach since all the low-hanging fruit has already been picked.
 We’ve also picked strawberries in June, cherries in July, and raspberries in September.
 You can also pick apples, usually in September, but they’ve never been ripe when we’ve gone.

 On a hot day, it’s always nice to walk down to the lake and cool off a bit.
 It’s often much hotter at Jucker Farm then elsewhere in Zurich.
 So I always bring our swimsuits just in case and every time we end up in the water.
 You can wade around or bring your swimsuit and swim out to the diving platform and other floats.
 The water starts very shallow, which is good for little kids.
 But it also can be slippery as there are a lot of rocks with moss.